 Quito to the Amazon

-From Ibarra, the next stop was a brief one to see Otavalo and its signature markets, even though it was not Saturday when the big one occurs.
+From Ibarra, the next stop was a brief one to see Otavalo and its famous textile markets, even though it was not Saturday when the big one occurs.

 Stopping at the main plaza, vendors were just getting going and even though it wasn't market day, it was impressive.
 The goods were handmade and more interesting than much of the crap I'd seen elsewhere.
 For the first time I was wishing for a way to buy a bunch of things for home - blankets, ponchos I'd never wear, carvings and more.
 Oh well, I settled for a keyring as a souvenir.